Chondria/SiB/docs/working-with-hooks.md

 ## Going in-depth

-Substrate `Hooks` trait is merely an umbrella for different traits that we can use in a pallet.
+Substrate `Hooks` trait is merely an umbrella for different traits that can be used in a pallet.
 Each method defined in substrate `Hooks` is exposed by a distinct trait with a similar name.

 You can have a mental picture of this like so: